Apotheca/apotheca/README.md

 ## Development

 ### Please note:
 This is a work-in-progress and proof of concept, currently available for demonstration purposes only.
-Capabilities are still limited to local, non-distributed repositories, and the implementation of security is incomplete.
+Capabilities are still limited to local, non-distributed repositories, and the security implementation is incomplete.

+Known insecurities:

 1. Only CTR mode is used in encryption.
-2. The master password is hardcoded.
+This has implications if a cipher nonce is reused.
+2. Master password is leaked to the command line history.
+Later, command-line improvements will fix this.
+3. Auth currently exposes the master password to the filesystem.
+Later, shell hooks will allow for storing this password securely.
-3. Block splitting occurs only after encryption.
+4. Block splitting occurs only after encryption, so encryption can not yet be applied per-block.
+5. Per-file keys are not an option yet - all encryption currently uses the master password.

-Because of this, do not use this tool for secure storage at this time.
+Because of this, please do not use this tool for secure storage at this time - it is currently available for demonstration purposes only.

 ## Installation